 - Explain the purpose of a thank you note.

 - Sit back and hope for the best.

 Idea 2.
 Printable Coloring Cards

-If your child has never written a thank you card before, using a template can can help to teach the basics of how to write a thank you note.
+If your child has never written a thank you card before, using a template can help to teach the basics of how to write a thank-you note.
 Also, they are simple to create.

 Photo Thank You Cards